josedasilva123/josedasilva123/README.md

 😄 Pronouns: He/Him

 ⚡ Fun fact: According to the my students and collegues in some kind of CSS Supreme Mage

+Why josedasilva123?
+It's just a joke about someday the whole world use an application created by a funny name like that

 <!--
 **josedasilva123/josedasilva123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.